ganxu1463-netizen/Lisa-ai-workshop-starter/README.md

 # AI for Web Programming Workshop Template

-Welcome to the official starter template for the AI for Web Programming workshop.
+Welcome to the starter template for the AI for Web Programming workshop.
 This repository contains a complete, functional portfolio website that will serve as our foundation for exploring AI-assisted development.

 ## About This Template